 For students who have several conditions in their courses, but more particularly for those students who are otherwise engaged during the school year, a six week's summer session has been established.
-The first year's work is very encouraging, representing in fact some of the strongest studies in the advanced courses: Logic, Psychologic Foundations of Education, Sociology, Etymology, Latin, Algebra, etc., are among the subjects offered and taught.
+Any of the studies as given in the regular courses may be elected by the student for the summer course, subject to the approval of the faculty of the school.